-Bailey hold a bachelor’s degree in Psychology from the University of Colorado Colorado Springs and she is currently pursuing a master’s degree in Mental Health Counseling from Adams State University.
+Bailey holds a bachelor’s degree in Psychology from the University of Colorado Colorado Springs and she is currently pursuing a master’s degree in Mental Health Counseling as well as a certificate in play therapy from Adams State University.
 Bailey has three years of experience working as a Registered Behavior Technician, providing ABA (Applied Behavior Analysis) therapy to children diagnosed with Autism Spectrum Disorder.
-Bailey is relocating to Colorado Springs after being away for three years and she is thrilled to be back.
-Bailey is looking forward to hiking, white water rafting, and being close to her family.
+Bailey specializes in childhood, adolescent and teenage concerns, behavioral therapy and LGBTQ related matters.
+Bailey enjoys hiking, CrossFit, white water rafting, and spending time with her family.

 Certified Pediatric Nurse Practitioner, Board-Certified